Electric Power, Environment, and System Reliability

 Objectives

 The main objective of the 3EFS program is to train high-level specialists in the field of electrical energy processing, focusing primarily on the design and development of electrical components and systems.
-It also allows students to become aware of the environmental issues related to the development of energy systems that are necessary for the energy transition and provides essential knowledge on the problems involved in the reliability of these elements.
+It also raises awareness of the environmental issues associated with the growth of energy systems that are necessary for the energy transition and provides essential knowledge on the problems involved in the reliability of these elements.

-This training provides scientific knowledge, tools and methods (both scientific and professional) of calculation and modeling to approach serenely materials, components and systems of electrical engineering.
+This course provides scientific knowledge, tools, and methods (both scientific and professional) for calculation and modeling, enabling students to confidently approach materials, components, and systems in electrical engineering.

-At the end of this training, students can easily integrate into innovative companies in any field (aeronautics, automotive, space, sustainable development...), electrical industries and design offices targeting the production, transport and distribution of electrical energy.
-They can also be recruited in companies, groups or research institutes.
-Another outcome of this course is the continuation of studies in a doctoral thesis for the best elements of the class.
+Upon completion of this program, students can easily find employment in innovative companies in any field (aeronautics, automotive, space, sustainable development, etc.), electrical industries, and design offices focused on the production, transport, and distribution of electrical energy.
+They may also be recruited by companies, groups, or research institutes.
+Another career opportunity for the best students in the program is to continue their studies with a doctoral thesis.

 Read more